The Fundamentals of Traction

 When an opportunity that seems hot presents itself, investors have a tendency to move quickly.
 They will also often seek to bring in others, especially in the early rounds, as a way to mitigate their risk.
 This effect can compound quickly once a term sheet is in place.

-Telling the Traction Narrative
+Developing the Traction Narrative

 It’s not necessary for a startup to depict its growth narrative in terms of all six centers of traction to convince others of its eventual product-market fit.
 Being able to do so for two or three, and then being able to avoid scrutiny on the others is typically sufficient.
 Benchmarking to results demonstrated by successful ventures with innovation model commonalities at a similar stage of growth serves as a good guide.

 Harlan Milkove is a product-minded software engineer and veteran startup founder.
 He has led initiatives across several ventures to launch flagship products via individual contribution and by forming high caliber teams.
 His most notable venture, Reonomy, is a commercial real estate analytics platform that has secured over $69M in funding.